f-eq-ma/keychron_c3_pro_tapdance/README.md

 # How I setup KeyChron C3 Pro with QMK for Tap Dance

 Thought I would share the full steps on how I resolved my C3 Pro compile issue in QMK.

+Special thanks to ANDY on the Keychron discord server (https://discord.gg/aGKucVyF) for the suggestion on rebasing with upstream master!

+## Pre-Reqs / Warning
 This assumes a fresh setup on Windows 11 in QMK MSYS environment.
 No guarantee with any of these commands.
 It may brick your keyboard.
 You have been warned.